Our Vetting Process

 Content Misalignment:

-• Doctrinal Conflict: Material that conflicts with broadly accepted Christian teaching, especially in areas like creation, family structure, or salvation.
+• False Doctrine: Any content that contradicts the Bible, our statement of faith, or promotes secular ideologies that undermine Christian faith.
+This includes material that conflicts with broadly accepted Christian teaching, especially in areas like creation, family structure, or salvation.

 • Inappropriate Themes: Content that includes violence, crude humor, suggestive material, explicit content, occult, magic, mysticism or other themes unsuitable for children.

-• Lack of Academic Rigor: Curriculum that doesn’t teach or reinforce age-appropriate skills or is too simplistic for the stated grade level.
+• Lack of Academic Effectiveness: Curriculum that doesn’t teach or reinforce age-appropriate skills.

 • Confusing Structure: Disorganized layout, unclear instructions, or a lack of flow that makes it hard for homeschool families to follow.

-• Inaccurate or Outdated Information: Especially in subjects like science, history, or geography.
+• Inaccurate or Outdated Information: We specifically check for this in subjects like science, history, or geography.

 Design & Presentation Issues: